tracee/tracee/README.md

 ## Sponsoring

-This project is sponsored and supported by [holisticon AG](http://www.holisticon.de/)
+This project is sponsored and supported by [Holisticon AG](https://www.holisticon.de/)

 # License